tihsu99/analysis_tool/README.md

 And you will see thousands of message like `Warning: ttc2018_TTTo1L_dieleTrigger2018Down doesn't exist`, you could just ignore it.

+## 2.3 Quiet the thousands of warning message

 If you don't want your terminal filled with these messages, you can add [-q/--quiet] like:
 ```
 python ReBin.py -c all --Couplings  0p4 --y 2017 --Masses 200 300 350 400 500 600 700 800 900 1000 --inputdir /afs/cern.ch/user/g/gkole/work/public/forTTC/BDT_output_with_signalXS_correctNevents -q;
 ```
-Note: But you should be care of using [-q/--quiet], because it will ignore some important information while there are nuisances you do not set correctly.
+Note: But you should be care of using [-q/--quiet], because it will ignore some important information while there is any nuisances you do not set correctly, like typo.

 And once this step is done, there are several rebined root files under `FinalInputs`.